KhrystynaDubovyk/RequirementsTest/req-s/TRS/SubscribeVehicleData_TRS.md

 respond "DISALLOWED, success:false" to mobile application

 3.
-In case mobile application sent valid and allowed by Policies SubscribeVehicleData_request to SDL
+In case mobile application sends valid SubscribeVehicleData_request

-and Navigation interface is not available on HMI
+trying to subscribe the parameter the application has already subscribed for (even if the request contains at least one non-subscribed parameter)

 SDL must:

-respond UNSUPPORTED_RESOURCE, success:false to mobile application without transferring this request to HMI

-4.
-In case mobile application is already subscribed on WayPoints-related parameters

-and the same mobile application sends SubscribeWayPoints_request to SDL

-SDL must:

-- respond "IGNORED, success:false" to mobile application
-- keep application subscribed on waypoints change notifications
+- ignore alredy subscribed items and transfer not subscribed params of SubscribeVehicleData to HMI
+- get the response with general_result_Code_from_HMI and newly-subscribed parameters with their correponding individual-result-codes from HMI
+- respond to mobile application with "ResultCode: IGNORED, success: <applicable flag>" + "info" parameter+ all parameters and their correponding individual result codes got from HMI and all ignored parameter(s) with the individual result code(s): DATA_ALREADY_SUBSCRIBED for items ignored by SDL

 5.
 In case mobile application is subscribed on WayPoints-related parameters unexpectedly disconnects